 - Safety – Sharp saw blades will cut more than just wood.
 Make sure you have a way of keeping the blade safe so it only cuts when you want it to.

-- Lightweight – You want your saw to be lightweight but reduced weight sometimes means reduced overall structural integrity.
+- Lightweight – You want your saw to be easy to carry but reduced weight sometimes means reduced overall structural integrity.
 Saws with shorter blades and polymer, rather than metal, handles and frames will save you a few ounces.

 - Versatility – Don’t look for a “Swiss Army knife” type solution in a saw.
 Look for a saw that will cut wood and do it really well.
 If it works equally well on the trail and in the garden, great.
 Beyond that you want to keep it simple.

 - Sharpening / Replacing Blades – Make sure that the saw you buy can either be sharpened or uses a blade that can be easily replaced.
 The cost of some replacement blades sometimes get pretty close to the cost of a new saw.

 Not all saws are created equal so it pays to spend a little extra to buy a well-made product.
 The best backpacking saw, regardless of type, will have a super sharp, quality blade.

 Look for design elements that will improve the efficiency of your cutting strokes so you get more wood with less work.
 Weight is always a concern when you’re backpacking but don’t be too quick to discount the benefits of carrying that saw.